 Last but not least, a license is not required to fish off of Stearns Wharf, making it a great starter fishing spot for families.
 Stearns Wharf Bait and Tackle has everything you need to get started.

 The South Coast Railroad Museum in Goleta is a small railroad museum that keeps this history alive.
 It’s also a perfect stop for little train lovers.
-A highlight for most kids is a ride on the miniature-train along figure-8 track or centennial loop.
+A highlight for most kids is a ride on the miniature train along the figure-8 track or centennial loop.
 Older kids can test their skills, and arm muscles, on the Museum’s handcar.

-In addition to fun little rides around the grounds, grown ups can share the history of the region’s railroading through Goleta Depot.
-This country railroad station was built by the Southern Paciific Railroad in 1901 during the completion of the Coast Route.
+In addition to fun little rides around the grounds, grown-ups can share the history of the region’s railroading through Goleta Depot.
+This country railroad station was built by the Southern Pacific Railroad in 1901 during the completion of the Coast Route.

 The Santa Barbara Foundation transitioned Vegamar into the Santa Barbara Zoological Gardens in August 1963 after the death of its owners.
 It now houses animals representing 160 species, including giraffes, gibbons, snow leopards, and gorillas.
 Its mission of preservation and conservation through education, research, and recreation continues today.

 Also unchanged is the location’s beautiful scenery.
 The views of the pacific ocean and the Santa Ynez Mountains are just as stunning as they were when they were settings for fancy galas instead of children laughing at meerkats and monkeys on a Santa Barbara weekend.

 The 78-acre Santa Barbara Botanical Gardens is a living museum designed entirely with California native plants.
 Explore this important slice of California’s natural history through five miles of easy walking trails that will lead you from a coastal redwood forest to a cactus-filled desert.